edoardottt/awesome-hacker-search-engines/README.md

 - [SynapsInt](https://synapsint.com/) - The unified OSINT research tool
 - [C99.nl](https://api.c99.nl/) - Over 57 quality API's and growing
 - [ValidNumber.com](https://validnumber.com/) - Free reverse phone lookup service to let you identify a caller associated with any 10-digit phone number from the US and Canada
-- [CellIdFinder](https://cellidfinder.com/) - Nonprofit project which helps you to find GSM BTS by MCC, MNC, LAC and CellID
+- [CellIdFinder](https://cellidfinder.com/) - Nonprofit project that helps you to find GSM BTS by MCC, MNC, LAC and CellID
 - [OldPhoneBook](http://www.oldphonebook.com/) - Instantly search a large selection from the past 20 years of USA phone listings
-- [Spokeo](https://www.spokeo.com/) - Search by name, phone, address, or email to confidentially lookup information about people you know
+- [Spokeo](https://www.spokeo.com/) - Search by name, phone, address, or email to confidentially look for information about people you know
 - [Intelius Phone Lookup](https://www.intelius.com/reverse-phone-lookup/) - Look up a phone number to find owner information, carrier details, and more
 - [ZabaSearch Phone Lookup](https://www.zabasearch.com/reverse-phone-lookup/) - Reverse Phone Lookup Tool Can Uncover Personal Information, Social Media Data, Online Activity, Photos, and More
 - [AnyWho Phone Lookup](https://www.anywho.com/reverse-phone-lookup/) - Find out information associated with a phone number